-Military aid for Israel removed from U.S. bill to fund government
+Military aid for Israel removed from U.S. funding bill, but leadership pledges vote later this week

 The dispute forced the House Rules Committee to adjourn briefly before leaders of the Appropriations Committee pledged that funding for the Israeli system would be included in a defense spending bill later this year.
 That could set the stage for another dispute over military aid for Israel.

+On Tuesday evening, House Majority Leader Steny Hoyer said he would bring a bill to the House floor later this week that would fully fund the missile-defense system, and he expected it to pass.
+"We ought to do it ... it is absolutely essential," Hoyer said.

-Democratic Representative Jamaal Bowman, one of the Democrats who had concerns about the provision, said House members had not been given enough time to consider the matter.
+Democratic Representative Jamaal Bowman, one of the Democrats who had concerns about the provision, said earlier that House members had not been given enough time to consider the matter.

 "The problem is leadership (will) just throw something on our table, give us about five minutes to decide what we're going to do and then tries to move forward with it," Bowman told reporters.